takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 luminanceScale = 1 / luminanceCoefficients.dot(sunRadianceToLuminance)
 ```

-A unit-less scaling factor to bring true luminance values into a numerically stable range.
+A dimensionless scaling factor that brings true luminance values into a numerically stable range.
 This helps prevent noticeable precision loss in half-float buffers.

 #### combinedScatteringTextures